Request a Callback 0808 175 1966

 Start Making Packed Lunches

 Be a legend in your own lunchtime.
-If you usually pop out at lunch to buy food, switch to preparing a lunch to help empty the cupboards, use up overlooked food (I remember that cous cous!) and save some cash.
-Easy to make meals like pasta bakes and soups can use up lots of ingredients that are quick to create and easy to reheat at work.
+Stop “nipping out to Greggs”, switch to preparing a lunch to help empty the cupboards, use up overlooked food (“We have cous cous?!?”) and save some cash.
+Quick meals like pasta bakes and soups use up lots of ingredients and are easy to reheat at work.

 Donate To A Food Bank

-If you’re clearly going to have food left you know you won’t be able to consume and don’t want to take it with you, donate to a local food bank.
-Many small shops and supermarkets have areas to donate food for people in need.
+If you’re clearly going to have food left you won’t eat and don’t want to take it with you, donate it to a local food bank.
+Many small shops and supermarkets have areas to donate food.
 Make sure to check items you can’t donate.
-And don’t forget to check the expiry date in case that packet of Hobnobs have been around longer than you think!
+Remember to check the expiry dates.

 Have Your Own Great Bake Off!

 Eat your heart out Paul Hollywood!
-Literally!!
-Those packets of pink icing, flour, cake decorations, marzipan, hundreds and thousands of opened packets you really don’t want to be packing and taking with you.
-Get baking and treat everyone in the office to a cake day.
+Those packets of pink icing, flour, cake decorations, marzipan, hundreds and thousands of opened packets… Get baking and treat everyone in the office to a cake day.
 You’ll be the toast of the HR department.
 You could even charge for cakes and donate the proceeds to charity.

 Moving Tips